transifex/txgh/README.md

 Configuring Txgh
 ---

-Config is written in the YAML markup language and is comprised of two sections, one for Github options and one for Transifex options:
+Config is written in the YAML markup language and is comprised of three sections, one for Github options, one for Gitlab options and one for Transifex options:

 ```yaml
 github: